 |70-74||Yes||Yes||Only if employee has worked at least 40 hours in not more than 30 consecutive days in the financial year||Only if the employee has worked at least 40 hours in not more than 30 consecutive days in the financial year; spouse contributions can’t be accepted|

-How has super changed for Norfolk Island resident employees?
+What about super for Norfolk Island resident employees?

 Since 1 July 2016, employers must pay a minimum amount of super into a complying super fund for their Norfolk Island resident employees.
-The superannuation guarantee (SG) for Norfolk Island residents has commenced at a rate of 1% of employee earnings for work performed on Norfolk Island, and will increase over twelve years.
+The superannuation guarantee (SG) for Norfolk Island residents commenced at a rate of 1% of employee earnings for work performed on Norfolk Island, and increases annually over twelve years.
 The rate will be 2% for 2017-18.

 The Australian Taxation Office website has more information about the changing SG rates for employees and employers on Norfolk Island.